 Not only that, She founded one of the biggest homes for orphans.
-To save and educate and give food and clothes and bring those all orphaned children, he founded Avvai Home in Madras in 1930.
-Here She used to give free education, proper diet to the orphans, foods, and clothes.
+To save and educate and give food and clothes and bring all orphaned children, he founded Avvai Home in Madras in 1930.
+Here, she gave free education, proper diet to the orphans, food, and clothes.
 The institution is still running and providing free vocational training for many orphans.

-Some lesser-known facts and Many First credits in Her Name Muthulakshmi.
+Some lesser-known facts and Many First credits are in Her Name Muthulakshmi.

-- Muthulakshmi Reddi is also Known for Dr. Muthulakshi Reddi.
+- Muthulakshmi Reddi is also Known as Dr. Muthulakshi Reddi.

 - Muthu’s Father, S. Narayan Swamy, was the principal of the Maharaja College in Chennai.

 - Muthulakshmi Reddi was the first female Medical Graduate (MBBS) degree holder in the Country from 1907 to 1912.